 Cancer is a global health challenge, affecting millions of people each year.
 It’s a complex set of diseases that begins when cells in the body start to grow uncontrollably, potentially spreading to other areas of the body.
-Recognizing the different types of cancer and their prevalence among men and women is vital for early detection and effective treatment.
+Recognizing the different types of cancer treatments and their prevalence among men and women is vital for early detection and effective treatment.
 In this blog, we’ll explore the most common types of cancer in both men and women, their symptoms, and actionable steps for prevention and care.

 Introduction